The Conference Board Help Wanted OnLine® (HWOL)

 Supply/ Demand Rates: Help Wanted OnLine calculates Supply/Demand rates for the 50 States (Table 4).
-The data are for February 2014, the latest month for which State unemployment data are available.
-There were four States in which the number of advertised vacancies exceeded the number of unemployed: North Dakota (0.46), South Dakota (0.82), Nebraska (0.83), and Utah (0.90).
-The States with the highest Supply/Demand rates were Mississippi (3.48), Kentucky (3.15), and Arkansas (3.09).
-All of these States indicated that there were three or more unemployed workers for every job opening.
+The data are for May 2014, the latest month for which State unemployment data are available.
+There were five States in which the number of advertised vacancies exceeded the number of unemployed: North Dakota (0.47), Nebraska (0.84), South Dakota (0.85), Vermont (0.94), and Utah (0.96).
+The States with the highest Supply/Demand rates were Mississippi (3.68) and Kentucky (3.32), where there were over three unemployed workers for every job opening.

 Please note that the Supply/Demand rate only provides a measure of relative tightness of the individual State labor markets and does not suggest that the occupations of the unemployed directly align with the occupations of the advertised vacancies.

 METRO AREA HIGHLIGHTS

 - In June, among the 20 largest metro areas, 18 gained, 1 (Detroit) declined, and 1 (Cleveland) remained constant

 - Of the 52 metro areas for which Help Wanted OnLine provides monthly data, 47 gained advertisements, 4 lost, and 1 remained constant (Table 5)